Ultium: Drive units

+For the GMC Hummer EV, the drive units provide reduction ratios of 13.3:1 and 10.5:1 for the front and rear wheels, respectively.

 Ultium battery

+Chemistry

-Ultium battery cells feature nickel-cobalt-manganese-aluminum (NCMA) chemistry, and will be manufactured by Ultium Cells LLC, a joint-venture of GM and LG Energy Solution.
+Ultium battery cells feature nickel-cobalt-manganese-aluminum (NCMA) chemistry, and will be manufactured by Ultium Cells LLC, a joint-venture of GM and LG Energy Solution as large format pouch cells.
 Battery materials will be supplied by LG Chem and POSCO Chemical (cathode active materials) and Livent (lithium hydroxide).

+In China, Ultium-branded battery cells use nickel-manganese-cobalt (NMC) chemistry and are manufactured by CATL with cylindrical packaging.
+With the announcement of the joint venture with Samsung SDI for the fourth US battery plant in April 2023, prismatic and cylindrical Ultium battery cells will be produced domestically.

+The next-generation Chevrolet Bolt EV will use Ultium cells with lithium iron phosphate chemistry, which will reduce peak and nominal cell voltage.